f4exb/sdrangel/plugins/samplesource/bladerfinput/readme.md

   - Blue triangle icon: device is ready and can be started
   - Green square icon: device is running and can be stopped
-  - Magenta (or pink) square icon: an error occured
+  - Magenta (or pink) square icon: an error occured.
+In the case the device was accidentally disconnected you may click on the icon, plug back in and start again.

 <h4>1.3: Record</h4>